Demonstrating Kondo behavior by temperature-dependent scanning tunneling spectroscopy

-So far we have shown the advantage of using the Hurwitz-Fano lineshape in order to directly obtain the intrinsic halfwidth of a Kondo resonance, as well as the validity of Eq.~(\ref{eq:kondowidth}) to describe the correct temperature dependent broadening of the intrinsic halfwidth.
-The combination of these two expressions is crucial for the verification of a Kondo resonance by its temperature dependence, as illustrated in Fig~\ref{fig:Hurwitz-fits}(c) for a simulated data set.
-We used a Frota-Fano lineshape with constant halfwidth $\Gamma = 3$\,mV, which does not change with temperature but is only broadened by FD smearing and the lock-in modulation of $V_\mathrm{m}=0.4$\,mV.
-Fitting this data set with a Frota-Fano lineshape (blue circles) \cite{supplemental} yields an increasing halfwidth, whose temperature dependence can be fitted well with the empirical expression $\Gamma_\emp(T)$, thus giving the impression the observed peak is indeed a Kondo resonance.
-Using the Hurwitz-Fano lineshape, on the other hand, yields the correct constant linewidth of the underlying peak (red circles).
-The empirical simple square-root expression $\Gamma_\emp(T)$ is therefore not a suitable proof for Kondo resonances and can only be used as an empirical way to extrapolate the Kondo temperatures from such data sets if the presence of the Kondo effect can already be assumed.
+So far we have shown the advantage of using the HF lineshape in order to directly obtain the intrinsic halfwidth of a Kondo resonance, as well as the validity of Eq.~\ref{eq:kondowidth} to describe the correct temperature-dependent broadening of the intrinsic halfwidth.
+The combination of these two expressions is crucial for the verification of a Kondo resonance by its temperature dependence, as illustrated in Fig~\ref{fig:Hurwitz-fits}(c) for a simulated data set where a Frota lineshape of constant halfwidth ($\Gamma = 3$\,mV) is broadened by FD and lock-in modulation ($V_\mathrm{m}=0.4$\,mV).
+Fitting this data set with a Frota-Fano lineshape (blue dots)~\cite{supplemental} yields an increasing halfwidth, whose temperature dependence can be fitted well with the empirical expression $\Gamma_\emp(T)$, thus giving the false impression of Kondo behavior.
+Also the often employed temperature correction of the linewidth $\Gamma_{\mathrm{corr.}}=\sqrt{\Gamma^2-(1.75 \kB T)^2}$~\cite{Zhang:NComm:2013,Mishra:NNano:2019,Turco:JACSAu:2023} does not properly compensate for the FD broadening, as shown by the blue circles in Fig~\ref{fig:Hurwitz-fits}(c).
+Using the HF lineshape, on the other hand, yields the correct constant linewidth of the underlying peak (red circles), revealing its non-Kondo nature.
+Similar results are obtained for a FD-broadened Lorentzian peak with a constant linewidth~\cite{supplemental}.
+The empirical expression $\Gamma_\emp(T)$ is therefore not a suitable proof for Kondo resonances and can only be used as an empirical way to extrapolate the Kondo temperature from such data sets if the presence of the Kondo effect can already be assumed.

-On the other hand, if no proof of Kondo behaviour is required, there is no need to perform temperature dependent measurements in order to determine $\TK$.
+On the other hand, if no proof of Kondo behaviour is required, there is no need to perform temperature-dependent measurements in order to determine $\TK$.
 According to (\ref{eq:kondowidth}) the intrinsic halfwidth $\Gamma$ at a certain temperature depends only on $\DeltaK$ and the (known) experimental temperature.
 The relation can therefore be rewritten as: